-For multi-hobby individuals with small gear closets the idea can seem dreamy, and paring down is usually in sync with the ideals held by those who spend lots of time outdoors.
-The only problem is, this type of simplification — the one-thing-does-everything type of simplification — is a myth.
+For multi-hobby individuals with small gear closets, the idea can seem dreamy, and paring down is usually in sync with the ideals held by those who spend lots of time outdoors.
+The only problem is, this type of simplification — the one-thing-does-everything type of simplification — is largely a myth.

-The multitool is the best example of the problem this creates.
+The multitool is just one example of this fallacy.
 As an idea, it’s a good one: get rid of the need for an entire toolbox by packing multiple instruments into one small, pocketable apparatus.
-The issues arise when you actually go to use the thing, only to find that the Phillips-head is too short to reach the recessed screw you need to twist, or that the tiny knife blade is not cut out to perform the task of butchering a leg of wild boar in the backcountry (that one comes from personal experience).
+The issues arise when you actually go to use the thing, only to find that the Phillips head is too short to reach the recessed screw you need to twist, or that the tiny knife blade is not quite up to the task of butchering a leg of wild boar in the backcountry (that one comes from personal experience).

 The 3-in-1 goes against the fundamental concept of how to stay warm and protected from the elements outdoors: layering.
-At its crux, layering is the ability to wear and swap different articles of clothing in order to fine tune your kit to whatever the weather conditions call for.
+At its core, layering is the ability to wear and swap different articles of clothing in order to fine tune your kit to whatever the weather conditions call for.
 Sure, the 3-in-1 jacket does this, but in a limiting and inefficient way; it adds an extra, highly unnecessary zipper into the mix and leaves the wearer stuck with whatever mid-layer comes attached to the jacket.

 Furthermore, the way in which 3-in-1 mid-layers secure to their respective outer shells presents some serious design flaws.
 The inner jacket zips into the outer jacket just behind the main exterior zipper that seals the whole thing up, which creates two large inefficiencies.
 First, with only one point of connection located at the front, the two jackets are bound to bunch and pull on each other in awkward ways creating discomfort (insulated ski jackets are made with many points of stitching).

-Finally, 3-in-1 jackets are just sort of, dorky.
+Finally, 3-in-1 jackets are just sort of... dorky.
 Okay, maybe that’s unfair, but they do call back to the equally dopey — yet unquestionably more functional — zip-off pants/shorts designed for hiking.
 They’re clumsy, and definitively lacking in style.
 (I wore them all the time as a kid, so I have no problem ragging on them).